Aarception/Mo-information-security-portfolio/README.md

 > *`Can the same commercial entity that issues a credential under a unified opportunity representation explain, in that same unified posture, why the credential's signal cannot be transmitted for verification to itself, and, if it cannot, who bears responsibility for a discontinuity that the entity alone designed, maintains, and profits from?`*

+---
+## To Anyone Whose Toes I May Have Stepped On:

+I am sorry, it wasn't personal.
+And I forgive who may have caused me impact on this issue.

+---

 #### `IMPORTANT: The Dataset officially has it's first licensing prospect from a national think tank and a leader in AI governance issues based in the east coast.`

 ## The Dataset Is More Than The Subject